resun-c/django-auth0-engine/README.md

 Both of these middleware can co-exist in a project.
 Further, they both can be used along with Django's existing authentication system.

 ## Setting User Database Backend
-This module provides a flexible way to integrate your chosen database with user management through the `User.db` property.
-By defining a dedicated database backend class, you can access the user's associated database entry directly from your code.
+To integrate a database for users, assign a custom database backend class to the  `USER_DB_BACKEND` attribute in settings.
+Then you can access the user's database record through the `User.db` property directly from your code.

-In your settings, assign the `USER_DB_BACKEND` attribute the name of your database backend class.
-This informs the `User` object which class to use for database interaction.

 ```
 USER_DB_BACKEND = UserDB			# UserDB is a class with database control